• Skip to primary navigation

 Pro: It's a great place to read with your young kids.

-Con: It can be expensive and may not be possible if you rent an apartment.
+Con: Making these adjustments can be expensive and impossible if you rent an apartment.

 Use under the stairs or the wall next to the stairs as a bookcase:

 This is an oldie but goodie solution.
-I love the different use of storage solutions for stairs.
-There is a lot out there just Google it.
+I love the different storage solutions for stairs.
+There is a lot out there; just Google it.

 Contemporary Staircase by Los Angeles Interior Designers & Decorators ACRE Goods + Services

-Pro: It's a go-to wasted space location and can really maximize a small space.
+Pro: It's a go-to wasted space location and can maximize a small space.

-Con: Since it is on the steps, you may not be able to store many "frequently used items in this area.
+Con: Since it is on the steps, you may be unable to store many "frequently used items in this area.

 Create a library in a wider hallway:

-Lining the wider hallway with bookshelves works great to maximize space.
-My father had one where he lived years ago and it worked great because it was his go-to spot for everything.
+Lining the wider hallway with bookshelves (affiliate) works excellently to maximize space.
+My father had one where he lived years ago, and it worked great because it was his go-to spot for everything.
 It was the entire length of the hallway.

 Beach Style Hall by Portland Architects & Building Designers Whitten Architects